bxdgfw/LLM-XAI/README.md

 The job type feature is a discrete feature.
-We see that most of the values of this feature have a negative contribution to the prediction results.
-Most of these values are low education, and the only features with obvious positive contributions are Federal-gov and Self-emp-inc, which means working for the federal government as well as self-employed companies can greatly help people earn over 50K a year.
+We see that most of the values of this feature have a negative contribution to the prediction results.The only two features with obvious positive contributions are Federal-gov and Self-emp-inc, which means working for the federal government as well as self-employed companies can greatly help people earn over 50K a year.

 ### 2.Local interpretability analysis